miha-stopar/crypto-notes/pairing_based_crypto.md

 Thus, the cryptosystems relying on intractability of decisional Diffie-Hellman cannot be constructed in a cyclic group with bilinear pairing.

+Note that if e(P, P) = 1 for all P, the above check does not work.
+In this case the check can be done using distortion maps.

 ## Bilinear Diffie-Hellman problem (BDHP)

 The security of many pairing-based protocols relies on the intractabilty of BDHP which is as follows: given P, aP, bP, cP, compute e(P, P)^(abc).